coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 The first reason is that early on we had no intuition for products or markets.
 When I was a little kid I wanted to build my own radio, so I made a box out of plywood, threw some junk inside, and connected it to a power cord.
-It took me years to learn enough electronics to stop [cargo-culting][cargo-cult] and build a working radio.
 Early RethinkDB was a bit like that.
+It took me years to learn enough electronics to eventually build a working radio.
 Unless you're one of the rare few people who has innate intuition for this sort of thing, you have to go through years of trial and error before you get good.
 The intuition will come, but there aren't any shortcuts.

 The second reason is that after we got better at understanding products and markets, we still lied to ourselves about [our